-- Inflammatory carcinoma occurs in under 3% of all cases with a rapidly growing, sometimes painful mass enlarging the breast and causing the overlying skin to become red and warm.
+- Inflammatory carcinoma occurs in a small minority of all cases with a rapidly growing, sometimes painful mass enlarging the breast and causing the overlying skin to become red and warm.
 There may be diffuse infiltration of tumour.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal